IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 ## Bootstrap Grid Definition

-Ignite UI for {Platform} includes a powerful bootstrap grid like flex-based layout system.
+{ProductName} includes a powerful bootstrap grid like flex-based layout system.
 Any modern application today is expected to follow a responsive web design approach, meaning it can gracefully adjust layout of HTML elements based on the device size, or from simply resizing the browser.
 A bootstrap grid layout was the most used approach in the past, but a flex-based layout system like CSS grid has become more popular, as it works in any browser.
-The Ignite UI for {Platform} Layout Directive allows vertical and horizontal flow, including content / text wrapping, justification, and alignment.
-The Ignite UI for {Platform} grid supports a responsive layout using CSS, giving you the ultimate flexibility in how the grid behaves on resize.
+The {ProductName} Layout Directive allows vertical and horizontal flow, including content / text wrapping, justification, and alignment.
+The {ProductName} grid supports a responsive layout using CSS, giving you the ultimate flexibility in how the grid behaves on resize.

 ## Editable Grid